pcdavies/DatabaseCloudServiceForDBAs/workshops/dbcs-dba/Setup.md

 	![](images/setup/040.png)

-### **STEP 5**: Start VNC Viewer and log into the desktop

--	Go back to your SSH session (or open a new one if you closed it) and start VNC Server.
+-	Go back to your SSH/Putty session (or open a new one if you closed it) and start VNC Server.
 You can adjust the geometry to match your screen.
 You will be prompted to enter a password.
 Do not use the password that we have been specifying in other places in this lab document.  **VNC is open to the internet.
 Select your own secure password**.
+Be sure you are sudo su to oracle user.
+	- `sudo su - oracle`
 	- `vncserver -geometry 1280x720`

 	![](images/setup/041.png)